Sustainable School Leadership: Comparing Approaches to the Training, Supply and Retention of Senior School Leaders Across the UK

 Methods

-The mixed methods comparative study will include:
+The mixed methods comparative study included:

 - a review of international literature and practice on senior school leadership development